 Craving something that will tantalize your taste buds and make you crave for more and more?
 Do yourself a favor and make this ridiculously easy Thai sweet Chili sauce recipe.
-Did I tell you it tastes great on anything.
+Did I tell you it tastes great on anything?
 I mean anything from shawarma to garlic bread and from pizza to Biryani.

-After making this sauce you’ll be asking yourself why you ever bought a bottle from store.
+After making this sauce you’ll be asking yourself why you ever bought a bottle from the store.
 It’s so easy and ingredients are also so easily available in your pantry.

 My other similar recipes